ThioJoe/YT-Spammer-Purge/README.md

 1. To use this script, you will need to obtain your own API credentials file by making a project via the Google Developers Console (aka 'Google Cloud Platform').
 The credential file should be re-named `client_secret.json` and be placed in the same directory as this script.
 [See Instructions Here][API Key].

-2. **IF IT FREEZES** while scanning, it is probably because you clicked within the command prompt window and entered "selection mode" which pauses everything. **To unfreeze it, simply right click within the window, or press the Escape key.**
+2. **IF IT FREEZES** while scanning, it is probably because you clicked within the command prompt window and entered "selection mode" which pauses everything. **To unfreeze it, simply-right click within the window, or press the Escape key.**

 3. I'm a total amateur, so if something doesn't work I'll try to fix it but might not even know how, so don't expect too much.
 Therefore **I OFFER NO WARRANTY OR GUARANTEE FOR THIS SCRIPT.
 USE AT YOUR OWN RISK.** I tested it on my own and implemented some failsafes as best as I could, but there could always be some kind of unexpected bug.
 You should inspect the code yourself.